cherishdayala/IdentifierNameLinter/README.md

 - Output2 should contain name and location of all identifiers that violate the following naming convention, along with the rule that they violate.

-The naming convention rules can be found in the below mentioned link.

 ![image](https://user-images.githubusercontent.com/35199567/143667720-5513d777-5d74-440e-9653-c08923015e71.png)